 fix can be found and implemented.
 Use the contact form on this page.

-There are 4 scripts available here split into metric and imperial and single pass and 2 pass touch off.
+There are 4 scripts available in the Archive section under single and 2 pass scripts

 files are based on Big Tex's Auto zero setting script Select the

 script you want to use and you will need to change the Plate Thickness